Thomasdev18/element_hud/README.md

   A modern and configurable HUD resource for FiveM, built for QBox and QBCore.
 </p>

-The HUD is not perfertly written as it was abit rushed.

-A modern and configurable HUD resource for FiveM, built for both **QBox** and **QBCore**.
-(Please use QBOX🙏)

-`element_hud` provides separate interfaces for player information, vehicles and helicopters, together with persistent player settings stored through FiveM KVP.

 > This project is **source available**, not open source under an OSI-approved licence.
 > You may use and modify the resource, but redistribution and resale are prohibited.